-The U.S. Department of Transportation’s Federal Highway Administration (FHWA) National EV Formula Program (Program) will provide funding to states to strategically deploy electric vehicle supply equipment (EVSE) and to establish an interconnected network to facilitate data collection, access, and reliability.
+The U.S. Department of Transportation’s (DOT) Federal Highway Administration (FHWA) NEVI Formula Program will provide funding to states to strategically deploy electric vehicle (EV) charging stations and to establish an interconnected network to facilitate data collection, access, and reliability.
 Funding is available for up to 80% of eligible project costs, including:

-- The acquisition, installation, and network connection of EVSE to facilitate data collection, access, and reliability;
+- The acquisition, installation, and network connection of EV charging stations to facilitate data collection, access, and reliability;

-- Proper operation and maintenance of EVSE; and,
+- Proper operation and maintenance of EV charging stations; and,

-EVSE must be non-proprietary, allow for open-access payment methods, be publicly available or available to authorized commercial motor vehicle operators from more than one company, and be located along designated FHWA Alternative Fuel Corridors (AFCs).
-If a state and DOT determine that all AFCs in the state have been fully developed, then the state can propose alternative public locations and roads for EVSE installation.
+EV charging stations must be non-proprietary, allow for open-access payment methods, be publicly available or available to authorized commercial motor vehicle operators from more than one company, and be located along designated FHWA Alternative Fuel Corridors (AFCs).
+If a state and DOT determine that all AFCs in the state have been fully developed, then the state can propose alternative public locations and roads for EV charging station installation.

-Additionally, DOT will establish a grant program by November 15, 2022, for states and localities requiring additional assistance to strategically deploy EVSE under this Program.
+Additionally, DOT established a grant program for states and localities requiring additional assistance to strategically deploy EV charging stations under this Program.
 Additional funding eligibility and considerations will apply.